core-wg/transport-indication/draft-ietf-core-transport-indication.md

   a client MUST establish a secure connection, and MUST fail the connection if the TLSA record's requirements are not met.

-* "edhoc-cred", "edhoc-info", "oauth-info": SvcbParams in base32 encoding of their wire format.
+* "cred", "edhoc-info", "oauth-info": SvcbParams in base32 encoding of their wire format.

 * "coaptransport": SvcbParam in its text encoding.